ironcastlesystems/nomi-tools/README.md

 # nomi-tools
-List and chat with Nomi's
+List and chat with Nomi's.

 This is a simple python script that enables you to list and/or chat with your nomi's.
 It has some basic color formatting options that allow you to change the text colors used